V4Fire/Client/src/core/component/directives/attrs/README.md

   /// The `:` prefix is optional
   class: extraClasses

-  /// Attribute modifiers are also supported '.some-field.camel': someFieldValue
+  /// The attribute modifiers are also supported '.some-field.camel': someFieldValue
 } .
 ```